Lillian Rafson is the Founder and CEO of Pack Up + Go, a surprise travel agency that plans getaways around the US.

 Here is what Lillian had to say when we asked her about embracing the entrepreneurial adventure:

-I have always loved travel.
+Lillian Rafson: I have always loved travel.
 Travel encourages you to expand your horizons, break out of your comfort zone, and experience new adventures.
-You can make traveling as off-the-beaten-path, or as metropolitan and familiar as you feel comfortable.
+You can make traveling as off the beaten path or as metropolitan and familiar as you feel comfortable.
 No matter what, travel opens doors to new cultures, foods, and places that you wouldn’t encounter in your day-to-day life.
 I was actually traveling, backpacking in Eastern Europe, when I first heard about surprise travel.
 I decided that I would come back and try this concept in the states—that’s when Pack Up + Go was born.

-I found my mentors in a few different ways, such as at conferences, through a friend-of-a-friend, or someone I read about and wanted to meet.
+Rafson: I found my mentors in a few different ways, such as at conferences, through a friend of a friend, or someone I read about and wanted to meet.
 I would reach out to them through a cold email and ask them to hop on a 15-minute call.
 Most people are willing to share more about their journey, and they get inspired learning about what other people are working on.

-What is your favorite place to travel to and why?
+GenHERation®: Where is your favorite place to travel and why?

 Lillian Rafson is the Founder and CEO of Pack Up + Go.
 She launched her business in January